thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Client.md

 ## Initializing the client

-We initialise the client and set-up in memory kcaching to reduce network requests:
+We initialise the client and set-up in memory caching to reduce network requests:

 ```js
 const client = new ApolloClient({